jeffreybergier/Previous-Fork/readme.previous.txt

    again.
 The file is saved inside the directory specified for printer output.
 F: Toggles between fullscreen and windowed mode (same as F11).
 B: Hides the statusbar and shows it when pressed again.
+T: Hides the titlebar and shows it when pressed again.
 S: Disables sound output and re-enables it when pressed again.
 Q: Requests to quit Previous.
 All unsaved changes will be lost.